space space space space space

 Melanie decided to join the family business and become a partner in 2006.
 Although she already supported the business through the creation and publication of the annual plant brochure and website, she had also worked with us around the nursery and at occasional shows.
 Melanie brings with her an enthusiasm for the business that we would struggle to find outside of the family.
 In addition, Melanie's husband, David, often helps out around the nursery.
 In 2006 we all went up to Edinburgh to do the Gardening Scotland Show and, as it was half term, our grandson Andrew came too.
 It was great to have three generations on the road.

-In March 2007 our collection was designated an NCCPG National Collection - see here for more details.
+In March 2007 our collection was designated a Plant Heritage (NCCPG) National Collection - see here for more details.
 This was a fabulous recognition for what we have already achieved and underlines that we are here to stay and grow our collection for many years to come.